Scooletz/blog.scooletz.com-posts/2021-02-03-spans-memory-mental-model.md

 ### ReadOnlySequence - a sequence of ReadOnlyMemory elements

 Sometimes a memory doesn't come in one piece and is shattered.
 Still, it'd be useful to have a construct that can represents a chain, a list, a sequence of multiple pieces that represent one thing.
 This is the reason why
 `ReadOnlySequence<T>` was introduced.
 It's a list of `ReadOnlyMemory<T>`.
-It's optimized for cases where the sequence contains one element by providing:
+It's optimized for cases where the sequence contains one element by providing properties like:

-1. `.IsSingleSegment` - the fast check whether it contains just one memory item
+1. `IsSingleSegment` - the fast check whether it contains just one memory item
-1. `.FirstSpan` - the fast access to the `ReadOnlySpan<T>` accessor to the first memory
+1. `FirstSpan` - the fast access to the `ReadOnlySpan<T>` accessor to the first memory

 The reason for this special case is following.
 Even when designed as a sequence, it's much easier to deal with a single element and optimize for "one span/memory" scenario.